Global uniqueness of large stable CMC spheres in asymptotically flat Riemannian three-manifolds: Introduction

+was a long-standing problem that has been solved by S.~Brendle \cite{Brendle:2013}.
+The only such surfaces are the centered coordinate spheres $\{x \in \R^3 : |x| = r\}$.
+Brendle's method uses the \textsl{exact} warped-product structure of Schwarzschild in an essential way.
+In pioneering earlier work, H.~Bray \cite{Bray:1997} has characterized these spheres as the unique solutions of the isoperimetric problem in exact Schwarzschild.
+J.~Metzger and the second-named author have extended Bray's approach to \textsl{asymptotically} Schwarzschild manifolds in \cite{isostructure, hdiso}.

+The proof of Theorem \ref{thm:scal-zero-global} is given in Section \ref{sec:global}.
+The main new ingredient is Theorem \ref{thm:main}, whose proof in Section \ref{sec:proof-thm-main} occupies the bulk of this paper.
+To state this result, we use $S_r$ to denote the surface in $M$ that corresponds to $\{x \in \R^3 : |x| =r \}$ and by $B_r$ the bounded open region in $M$ that is enclosed by $S_r$.
+Given a subset $A \subset M$, we let

+We say that a connected, closed surface $\Sigma \subset M$ is \textsl{outlying} if it bounds a compact region in $M$ that is disjoint from $B_1$.

-\begin{theorem} Let $(M,g)$ be a complete Riemannian $3$-manifold whose scalar curvature is non-negative\footnote{As in \cite{Brendle-Eichmair:2014}, it suffices to assume $R\geq -o(|x|^{-4})$.
-We will not belabor this point further.} and which is $C^{2}$-asymptotic to Schwarzschild with mass $m>0$.
+\begin{theorem} Let $(M,g)$ be a connected, complete Riemannian $3$-manifold whose scalar curvature is non-negative and which is $C^{2}$-asymptotic to Schwarzschild with mass $m>0$.
 There is a constant $\eta >0$ with the following property.
-For every outlying\footnote{Recall that outlying means that $\Sigma$ encloses a bounded region that is disjoint from the center of the manifold.
-The case where $\Sigma$ is not outlying is completely understood by earlier work; cf.\ Corollary \ref{cor:not-outlying}. } connected closed stable constant mean curvature surface $\Sigma\subset M$ of sufficiently large area, we have
+For every connected, closed stable constant mean curvature surface $\Sigma\subset M$ that is outlying, we have that